 - 24/7 Customer Service.

 For VPN enthusiasts, NordVPN is a household name.
 That’s because they’ve made their mark on the industry several times over with a range of incredible features.
-Chief among these is their expansive server network, which includes 5,400+ servers in 60 countries worldwide.
+Chief among these is their expansive server network, which includes around 5,800 servers in 59 countries.
 A healthy portion of these servers are specially tuned to specific uses as well, ranging from anti-DDoS and obfuscation to multi-hop VPN, P2P, onion over VPN, and even static IP addresses.
 It almost goes without saying that this powerful network allows for fast and stable connections, since there’s almost always another solid alternative if you’re not happy with your current server–a necessity for Eritreans looking to gain reliable access to the free and open Internet.

 Need more?
 How about 256-bit AES encryption (over OpenVPN, L2TP, PPTP, or SSTP), which is virtually uncrackable by any known means?
 There’s also a sterling no-logging policy covering traffic, IP address, timestamps, bandwidth, browsing history–a guarantee which has been independently verified by a Big 4 auditing firm.